nous-clawds4/tapestry-cli/docs/node-types/README.md

 | 2 | [**Set**](./set.md) | `word, set` | A particular list/set of coffee houses |
 | 3 | [**Element**](./element.md) | `word, coffeeHouse` | An individual coffee house |

 Technically speaking, the formal definition of a concept is in terms of a graph: it is *the collection of all core + extended nodes and edges* that make up the graph.
-Informally, the word "concept" may sometimes be used to refer to the **Class Thread Header** node, and may sometimes be used to refer to the set of nodes and edges that make up the entire Concept Graph.
+Informally, the word "concept" may sometimes be used to refer to the **Concept Header** node, may sometimes be used to refer to the set of nodes and edges that make up the entire **Concept Graph** (class thread concept), or may be used to describe the union of the **Concept Graph**, **Core Nodes Graph** and the **Property Tree Graph** (extended concept).

 Other canonical word types: